johnnycharlesw/phpizza-fonts/README.md

 However you choose to contribute, please abide by our [code of conduct](CODE_OF_CONDUCT.md) to keep our community a healthy and welcoming place.

-## Self Host Fonts Available From Google Fonts

-Since all the fonts available here are licensed with permission to redistribute, subject to the license terms, you can self-host using a variety of third-party projects.

-One popular service is [Fontsource](https://github.com/fontsource/fontsource), which offers bundled NPM packages.

-## Local installation package managers

-For Linux, macOS, FreeBSD, or HaikuOS you can also use [fnt](https://github.com/alexmyczko/fnt), to install single fonts.
-For [RPM](http://bootes.ethz.ch/fonts/rpm/), [DEB](http://bootes.ethz.ch/fonts/deb/) based systems, feel free to try the linked URLs for individual fonts.
-Others can also use the [webservice](http://bootes.ethz.ch/fonts/).
+## Install on Debian
+See BUILDING.md for a guide on how to build the Debian package and deploy it to your infrastructure.

-## Download All Google Fonts
+## Download All PHPiza Fonts

-You can download all Google Fonts in a simple ZIP snapshot (over 1GB) from <https://github.com/google/fonts/archive/main.zip>
+You can download all PHPiza Fonts in a simple ZIP snapshot (over 1GB) from <https://github.com/johnnycharlesw/phpizza-fonts/archive/main.zip>

 #### Sync With Git